legumeinfo/pandagma/README.md

         cds_files_extra_free -- optional extra annotations, not constrained by chromosome match
 ```

-6. Start the run.
+5. Start the run.
 The examples below assume a run using `$PANDAGMA_ROOT/config/Glycine_7_3.conf`

    This workflow is best run in an HPC environment.
 If your environment uses job scheduling such as slurm,
    then you will modify a batch submission script to submit and control the job.
 Examples are provided for
    calling the pandagma workflows using singularity and conda.

-7. Examine the output, and adjust parameters and possibly the initial chromosome correspondences.
+6. Examine the output, and adjust parameters and possibly the initial chromosome correspondences.
     Output will go into a directory specified by the `-o OUT_DIR` option (default "./pandagma.out").

     The summary of the run is given in the file stats.txt .
 Look at the modal values
     in the histograms, the report of proportion of each assembly with matches, etc.
     One of the output files that may be of use in a subsequent run is observed_chr_pairs.tsv .
     This can indicate possible translocations among genomes in the input data.
 These values can be
-    used to constrain matches in a subsequent run, via the file data/expected_chr_matches.tsv
+    used to constrain matches in a subsequent run, via an array variable expected_chr_matches
+    defined in the pandagma config file.
     For example, in Zea, the values
     for one run are:
 ```